See Alexis’s extended profile on the Graduate Students on the Market page

-I am currently a doctoral candidate, and I completed my Master’s thesis in May 2012 at UNL, titled “Influences of Farming Background on Farm Women’s Employment Motivations.”
 Broadly, I am interested the influence of work, family, and gender dynamics on health within various, often understudied, social contexts.
-My dissertation research focuses on farm men and women’s negotiations of family and work roles, including the triple shift and couple work role incongruence, and associations with health and mental health via both quantitative and qualitative analyses.
-Other collaborative projects include examining rural youths' alcohol use as well as the relationship between farm women’s work and femininity.
+My dissertation research focuses on farm men and women’s negotiations of family and work roles, including the triple shift and couple work role incongruence, and associations with health and relationship happiness via both quantitative and qualitative analyses.
+Other collaborative projects include examining rural youth alcohol use as well as the relationship between farm women’s work and femininity/masculinity.
 In another project, I explore family dynamics among sexual minority populations with a focus on health and well-being.

-I have taught undergraduate courses in Social Problems, Marriage and Family, and Gender in Contemporary Society, the latter both in a traditional classroom and online.
-I have also served as a recitation instructor and instructor mentor for the large Introduction to Sociology classes, both in-person and in hybrid sections.
+I have taught undergraduate courses in Social Problems, Introduction to Sociology, Families and Society, and Gender in Contemporary Society, the latter two both in a traditional classroom and online.
+I have also served as a recitation instructor and instructor mentor for the large Introduction to Sociology classes, both in-person and in hybrid classes.

 M.A.: University of Nebraska-Lincoln